Tramadol Legal To Buy Online Purchase Tramadol With Mastercard Buy Cheap Tramadol Overnight Delivery Tramadol 50Mg Buy Online Uk

 + posts

-Under a blue October sky the sun blazed on a sea of canvas pagodas in a factory car park.
-Over 700 people sat between banners that read “stop speculation”, “stop the genocide” and “stop arming Israel.”
+The October sky blazed blue and the sun shone on a sea of canvas pagodas in a factory car park.
+Over 700 people sat between banners that read: stop speculation, stop the genocide and stop arming Israel.
 An exhibition of Palestinian art hung from the fences.
-A stall selling “working class beer” was pitched opposite the factory’s main gate – there was also decent red wine at the bar.
+A stall offering Working Class Beer stood opposite the factory’s main gate – there was also decent red wine at the bar.
 This was Italy after all.
 Tuscany, to be precise, where for the past three years a remarkable story has been unfolding: that of Italy’s longest industrial occupation evolving into a plan for a green transition.

-Those gathered at the former GKN car-part factory in Florence were popular shareholders from the local area and other parts of Italy and Europe – and a 30-strong contingent of British trade unionists, activists and students organised by the film collective Reel News.
-We arrived at an uncertain time: the workers’ industrial plan had matured and over €1million had been raised through the sale of popular shares.
-Yet without public intervention, and after over three years of a demanding occupation, the workers were wondering if they could they go on.
+Those gathered at this international assembly at the former GKN factory in Florence were popular shareholders; from the local area, other parts of Italy and Europe – including a 30-strong contingent of British trade unionists, activists, and students, organised by the film collective Reel News.
+We arrived at an uncertain time: the workers’ industrial plan had matured, over €1million raised through the sale of popular shares – yet without public intervention, and after over three years of a demanding occupation, the workers were wondering if they could they go on.

-In 2021 the firm GKN, which produced parts for Jaguar and Lamborghini, was bought out by Melrose Industries which immediately announced redundancies and sold it on to Francesco Borgomeo, its former financial advisor.
-When Borgomeo failed to deliver the green jobs he had promised, the workers set up a legal team and began to draft a visionary industrial plan to produce solar panels and cargo bikes with the slogan insorgiamo – we rise up.
+In 2021 GKN, which had produced parts for Jaguar and Lamborghini, was bought out by Melrose Industries who immediately announced redundancies, then, it was sold to one Francesco Borgomeo, former financial advisor to Melrose.
+When Borgomeo failed to deliver green jobs he had promised the workers set up a legal team and began to draft a visionary industrial plan to produce solar panels and cargo bikes with the slogan insorgiamo – we rise up.
+Over the next few years their solidarity activity for other struggles built a convergence of social and climate movements drawing in over 100 000 people from the region.
+They set up an ethical bank, worked with universities to research the technology needed for transition and drafted legal documents for the Tuscany authorities to facilitate a worker-led cooperative to return to the region the jobs that were destroyed.

 Image credit: Cargo bikes by Phil Rowen, RMT

-Speakers from Germany, the Basque Country and the U.K. joined the former GKN workers in a panel discussion with contributions from the RMT London Transport Political Officer, a Basque union representative from the threatened firm Stellantis, (formerly Chrysler,) and a young German climate activist from Wir Fahren Zusammen – We Travel Together.
+Speakers from Germany, the Basque Country and the UK joined the former GKN workers in a panel discussion with contributions from the RMT London Transport Political Officer, a Basque trade union representative from the threatened firm Stellantis, (formerly Chrysler), and a German climate activist from Wir Fahren Zusammen – We Travel Together.
 The young activist described how their group in Cologne had worked with bus workers to build a campaign for fair travel which spread to seventy cities, culminating in a joint strike of bus workers and Fridays for Future.

-During the performance, I reflected that if the old world collapses, we’ll need to get the foundations of the new in place now – or face the kind of barbarism Octavia Butler depicts in The Parable of the Sower: a brutal society, wracked by climate change, subject to a far-right coup with sex slavery, debt bondage and vast homelessness.
-Community projects like the re-imagined factory, building the new within the old, give me a sense that a quiet revolution is underway – a revolution that can also manifest in industry.
-Had the former GKN workers not taken the path they had, they too might have gone the way of Tata Steel at Port Talbot with mass redundancies and devastating regional consequences.
-Their vision for the socially-integrated factory doesn’t just sow the seeds of resistance against asset-stripping capital: it posits a new society and economy through its strategy of convergence.
+Over the weekend I reflected if the old world collapses, we’ll need to get the foundations of the new in place now – or face the kind of barbarism Octavia Butler depicts in The Parable of the Sower: a brutal society, wracked by climate change, subject to a far-right coup with sex slavery, debt bondage and vast homelessness.
+I am aware of community projects building the new within the old, giving me a sense that a quiet revolution is underway.
+This experience showed me how this can also manifest in industry.
+Had the former GKN workers not taken this path they too might have gone the way of Tata Steel at Port Talbot with mass redundancies and devastating regional consequences.
+Their vision for the socially integrated factory doesn’t just sow seeds of resistance against asset-stripping capital, but those of a new society and economy through its strategy of convergence.

-A month later, we reconvened in Florence.
-Pagodas decorated the city centre, where music filled the square and flares lit the sky red.
-The assembly resolved to continue the occupation, concluding, “One day, perhaps, we will fall.
+A month later, popular shareholders reconvened to decide the future of the struggle: pagodas were transported to the city centre, music rang in the square, flares lit the sky red.
+The assembly resolved to continue the occupation concluding, “One day, perhaps, we will fall.
 Not today.
 And if they bury us, we will be seeds.”
-And the following day they declared: “In Piazza Poggi there was a whole thing: not just assembly, not only community you find yourself in, not just a narrative, not just a concert.
+The following day they declared, “In Piazza Poggi there was a whole thing; not just assembly, not only community you find yourself in, not just a narrative, not just a concert.
 It has been all that.
 A complex hybrid for a complex situation.
 Yet at the same time, the situation is absolutely simple.”

 It is that simple.
 Production for profits — or for people and planet.

 ANNE ENITH COOPER is a poet, writer and activist.
-She is the founder of The Way of Words: from the page to the stage, the author of Touched (poetry collection), editor of the anthologies And Then There Was Light and Out is the Word and co-creator, editor and contributor to 306: Living under the Shadow of Regeneration.
-She is also Poetry Editor at The Rebel Library and a member of Poets for the Planet and NAWE.
+She is the founder of The Way of Words: from the page to the stage, the author of the poetry pamphlet Touched, editor of the anthologies And Then There Was Light and Out is the Word and co-creator, editor and contributor to 306: Living under the Shadow of Regeneration.
+She is the Poetry Editor at The Rebel Library and a member of Poets for the Planet and NAWE.

 Call to action